octabytes/octabytes.github.io/content/website/development/dev-tools/gophish.md

   id: gophish
   name: Gophish
   website: https://getgophish.com/
-  short_description: "A powerful phishing framework that makes it easy to test your organization's exposure to phishing."
+  description: "A powerful phishing framework that makes it easy to test your organization's exposure to phishing."
 ---